« Visit Fantastic Pest Control

 Check also: How to Get Rid of Carpet Beetles

-Does home insurance cover pest damage?
+Does home insurance cover pest control?

 Many people assume that their homeowner insurance policy will automatically cover all kinds of pest damage.
 Unfortunately, this isn’t the case.